 Front Tooth Crown Cost in 2026

-A crown on a front tooth costs about $800-$2,500 in 2026, driven by material: E-max looks the most natural, layered zirconia is the strongest, and PFM is cheapest but can leave a dark gumline.
-Front crowns run a little more than back teeth because of the shade-matching artistry the smile zone demands.
+Yes, front teeth take crowns routinely - and one costs about $800-$2,500 in most published 2026 fee data, with observed state averages in our dataset running $1,046-$2,331.
+E-max looks the most natural, layered zirconia is the strongest, and PFM is cheapest but can leave a dark gumline.

 Compare front tooth crown cost by material